NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

-what NPB is doing. ``WARNING`` messages flag unexpected or unusual actions taken by NPB and require a careful examination by the operator since they might lead to an undesired result in the archive generation. ``ERROR`` messages are only displayed if the NPB execution has failed and will only be present in the temporary log resulting from a failed execution.
+what NPB is doing. ``WARNING`` messages flag unexpected or unusual actions taken by NPB and require a careful examination by the operator since they might lead to an undesired result in the archive generation. ``ERROR`` messages are displayed if the NPB execution has failed -and therefore will only be present in the temporary log resulting from a failed execution- or if an archived meta-kernel is not loadable by the SPICE API ``FURNSH``.

 The NPB log is structured in such a way that it narrates the archive generation by providing numbered sections for each "main" action that NPB performs.
 The